THE VOLGA GERMANS IN PORTLAND

 • Heinrich and Margaretha Repp (Norka)

-• Philipp and Anna Elisabeth Scheidemann (Norka
+• Philipp and Anna Elisabeth Scheidemann (Norka)

-• George and Elisabeth Schleiger (Norka)
+• George and Elizabeth Schleiger (Norka)

 • Heinrich D. Schleicher (Norka)